redhat-ai-dev/rhdh-ai-catalog-cli/docs/roadmap.md

 The `gh` command has a A LOT of usability features outside of the standard `git` command.

+In response, GitLab has the `glab` command, [GitLab's official command line tool](https://gitlab.com/gitlab-org/cli).
+It is also written in golang, and has a very similar syntax, with the same features in many cases.

-The `bac new-model ...` invocation could take in the necessary Git credentials and connection parameters and via use of `gh` code as vendored dependencies:
+The `bac new-model ...` invocation could take in the necessary Git credentials and connection parameters and via use of `gh` or `glab` code as vendored dependencies:
 - create the repository if needed
 - create not just a commit, but a pull request, with the `catalog-info.yaml` file(s)